zhreshold/ComicViewer/README.md

 # ComicViewer Repository

+PHP Comic/Manga Viewer.

-PHP Comic/Manga Viewer best for LAN environment.
+Best in LAN environment.

 Integrated with [PhotoSwipe](https://github.com/dimsemenov/PhotoSwipe) JavaScript image gallery for mobile and desktop to support touch screen devices.

 ## Why

+- Relaxing
-- Just for fun.
+- Fun

 ## How to use